-The Ph.D. programs in Educational Leadership at Purdue University develop leaders for the schools of Indiana and the nation.
+The Ph.D. programs in Educational Leadership and Policy Studies (Cohort) at Purdue University develop leaders for the schools of Indiana and the nation.
 The graduate programs at West Lafayette offer preparation in educational leadership for PK-12 schools and school districts.
-The Cohort Doctoral Program in Educational Leadership concentrates on K-12 superintendent preparation and features the use of distance education technologies to reach remote sites throughout Indiana.
-Although it utilizes distance learning technology such as interactive video and on-line conferencing such as WebCT/Vista to supplement class discussions, it is not an on-line degree program.
+The Cohort Doctoral Program in Educational Leadership concentrates on PK-12 superintendent preparation and features the use of hybrid distance learning technologies.
+Although it utilizes distance learning technology such as interactive video (WebEX) and on-line conferencing such as Blackboard to supplement class discussions, it is not an on-line degree program.

-As a performance-based, NCATE-accredited preparation program, the curriculum focuses on the eight standards for district administrators.
-Within that structure there is a heavy emphasis on policy and planning, school culture, change, and technology.
+As a performance-based, NCATE-accredited preparation program, the curriculum focuses on the six Educational Leadership Constituent Council (ELCC) standards for district administrators.
+Within that structure there is a heavy emphasis on visionary leadership, policy and planning, management and operations, learning environments, school culture, community building and ethical behavior.
 The core curriculum explores contemporary educational issues as they play out in urban settings, in suburbia, and in rural America.
-The reforms associated with the No Child Left Behind Act of 2001 demand that schools educate all students.
+The reforms associated with the Every Student Succeeds Act (2015) demand that schools educate all students.
 Developing these schools requires school leaders with competencies in systems analysis, planning, fostering change, and building consensus and collaboration.
 Above all, these school leaders must first be educators with a compelling vision of what education can mean for students.
 The Cohort Doctoral Program strives to develop leaders with those qualities.

 Each year a select group of 8-10 students is admitted as a cohort.
-The cohort core courses are offered at West Lafayette and via distance education technology to other select sites in Indiana.
-Students usually have two required on-campus Saturday class meetings for their core course each semester.
+Students usually have two required on-campus Saturday class meetings for their core course each semester with weekly video-conferencing (WebEX) classes or on-line class discussions (Blackboard).
 Weekend on-campus summer courses are also required.

-The program contains a sequence of 15 hours of research design and methods courses, 9 hours of curriculum and technology-related courses, and 15-18 dissertation research hours.
+The program contains a sequence of 12 hours of research design and methods courses, 6 hours of related area courses, and 15 dissertation research hours.
 Students will schedule on a case-by-case basis additional electives and courses that may be required to complete the degree and license.

 College of Education: Purdue University